gvwilson/sensibleadventures/cloudherd/cloudherd.md

 She paused to catch her breath.
 Below her lay the ancient walls of the fortress of Stale.
-Centuries of rain and snow had rounded the edges off the Pilot Angels' stonework, making it look like a snow fort that was just starting to melt, but it was still as solid as the mountains themselves.
+Centuries of rain and snow had rounded the edges off the Pilots' stonework, making it look like a snow fort that was just starting to melt, but it was still as solid as the mountains themselves.
 The village's two-story wooden houses sheltered inside the walls like ducklings in a nest.
 Thin licks of smoke rose